2020 Dems switch focus from Biden to Warren

 Politico: “Georgia Rep. Doug Collins said Thursday he would be open to taking Sen. Johnny Isakson’s seat after the 74-year-old Republican announced he will resign at the end of the year amid health problems.
 ‘You know, to be considered for that, I'm humbled by folks who are considering that,’ Collins, a Republican, told Fox News, adding that filling Isakson’s Senate seat ‘is something that I would look at.’
 It was unclear whether Collins, the top Republican on the House Judiciary Committee, was referring to a potential appointment by Gov. Brian Kemp to serve out the remainder of Isakson’s third term or hinting at a future campaign for Senate.
 Kemp, also a Republican, said Wednesday he will name ‘at the appropriate time’ a replacement for Isakson until a 2020 special election.
 The winner of that race will then have to run for a full six-year term in 2022.”

-Former Rep. Darrell Issa consider run for Rep. Duncan Hunter’s seat - Roll Call: “Former California Rep. Darrell Issa is likely to launch an exploratory committee Thursday in a challenge to embattled Rep. Duncan Hunter, according to a not-yet-unveiled website.
+Former Rep. Darrell Issa considers run for Rep. Duncan Hunter’s seat - Roll Call: “Former California Rep. Darrell Issa is likely to launch an exploratory committee Thursday in a challenge to embattled Rep. Duncan Hunter, according to a not-yet-unveiled website.
 ‘I have formally launched an exploratory committee for the 50th Congressional District in California,’ the site reads.
 ‘I have received such a tremendous outpouring of encouragement from supporters inside the district, and around the state and across the Nation.’
 Under ‘issues,’ the website reads ‘placeholder for 1st issues title’ and ‘placeholder for 2nd issues title’ with dummy text underneath. … Issa, a Republican, withdrew in 2018 from the race for his competitive 49th District seat after nine terms in office.
 Democrat Mike Levin flipped the seat in the general election.
 Hunter represents the neighboring 50th District, more favorable territory for a Republican.
 Inside Elections with Nathan L. Gonzales rates the race Lean Republican.
 Issa would join several other Republicans already in the race.”

 PLAY-BY-PLAY